Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 It follows Nimona and Lord Ballister Blackheart.
 Nimona is an impulsive young shapeshifter who becomes a sidekick to Lord Blackheart.
 Lord Ballister Blackheart is a villain with a vendetta.
 Their mission is to prove that Sir Goldenloin and his buddies at the Institution of Law Enforcement and Heroics aren't the heroes everyone thinks they are.

-There is so much to love about this!
-The storyline kept me hooked and I binge read this in one sitting.
+Nimona is an incredible graphic novel.
+The storyline kept me hooked and I binge-read this in one sitting.
 The plot is action-packed and full of twists.
 The humour was excellent.
 And the banter between the characters is genuinely very funny.

 If you enjoy reading books about villains or morally grey characters then you need to pick this up.
 Nimona is so delightfully evil in such a charming way.
 The artwork is beautiful and makes this easy to read in one sitting.